snieves777/hello-world/Sample Markdown.md

 <img src="labelbox-sample-image.png" width=600>

 Labelbox will provide you with an image like the one above.
 This example shows the best-case scenario.
 There are four (oblique) images running from left to right that show the same houses from different directions.
 The rightmost image is a Google Streetview image.
 The Streetview image is provided as an additional resource to help you determine the roof slope.
 DO NOT LABEL THE STREETVIEW IMAGE

+## Definitions
+For the rest of the instructions, we will use certain words with very specific meanings.
+Please read all definitions carefully!

+### Flat Roof
+A roof is one that is completely flat.
+It has no pitch whatsoever.